samAd0san/NodeTwu/readme.md

 3. then cp the token and paste in Authorization -> bearer token
 4. access /products endpoint
 5. try to perform (DELETE) operation if the user role is admin

+### commit 20
+Request logging
+- We are adding all the 'logs' to the /MainFolder/logs/request.log file, to track all the HTTP req of the users.
+1. Request logging is the process of capturing and recording information about incoming HTTP requests to a server for monitoring, debugging, and analysis purposes.
+2. npm i morgan
+3. Morgan is a middleware for request logging in Node.js web applications, providing customizable logging formats and destinations.
+- There are 5 levels of logging in morgan -> 1.tiny 2.Short 3.common 4.dev 5.combined
+4. createWriteStream function in the fs module of Node.js creates a writable stream for writing data to a specified file.